-Multiple MSc, PhD, and Postdoctoral positions available: Positions (PDF)
+MSc, PhD, and Postdoctoral positions available for Fall, 2023: Positions (PDF)

 Research: My research group, ParaMathics, works on various aspects of cloud computing, machine learning, numerical analysis, compilers, programming languages, and high-performance computing.
 We develop scalable numerical methods, high-performance libraries, and domain-specific languages and compilers for high-performance and cloud computing platforms.
 CV (PDF)

-- "ParSy: Inspection and Transformation of Sparse Matrix Computations for Parallelism" accepted at SC18.
+- "Vectorizing Sparse Matrix Computations with Partially-Strided Codelets" accepted at SC22.
 Paper

 - Kazem Cheshmi receives the 2018 Adobe Research Fellowship.